dtrelogan/react-formstate/docs/onUpdateExample.md

     this.formState = new FormState(this);
     this.state = {};

-    // set a callback from the framework generated onChange handler this.formState.onUpdate(this.onUpdate.bind(this));
+    // set a callback from the standard onChange handler this.formState.onUpdate(this.onUpdate.bind(this));

     this.handleSubmit = this.handleSubmit.bind(this);